Szego condition, scattering, and vibration of Krein strings: Introduction

 \subsection{Nonstationary scattering}

-In nonstationary scattering theory \cite{LPbook}, \cite{RSbook3}, \cite{Yafbook}, one studies an evolution group of unitary operators $\{U_t, t\in \R\}$ that act on Hilbert space $H$.
-Elements $X \in H$ are called states and the set $\{U_t X, t\in \R\}$ is a trajectory of $X$ under the evolution $U_t$.
-Motivated by physical heuristics, one {sometimes} expects that the long-time behavior of $U_t X, t\to \pm \infty$ is asymptotically close to that of $U_t^0 Y_{\pm}, t\to \pm \infty$ for certain states $Y_{\pm} \in H$, which depend on $X$.
-Here, $\{U^0_t, t \in \R\}$ is another evolution group of unitary operators that act on the same Hilbert space $H$.
-The scattering operator $S$ defined by $S: Y_- \mapsto Y_+$ then recovers the remote future of the process $U_t X$ from its past.
+In nonstationary scattering theory \cite{LPbook}, \cite{RSbook3}, \cite{Yafbook}, one studies an evolution group of unitary operators $\{U_t\}_{t\in \R}$ that act on Hilbert space $H$.
+Elements $X \in H$ are called states and the set $\{U_t X\}_{t\in \R}$ is a trajectory of $X$ under the evolution $U_t$.
+Motivated by physical heuristics, one sometimes expects that the long-time behavior of $U_t X$, $t\to \pm \infty$, is asymptotically close to that of $U_t^0 Y_{\pm}$, $t\to \pm \infty$, for certain states $Y_{\pm} \in H$, which depend on $X$.
+Here, $\{U^0_t\}_{t\in \R}$ is another evolution group of unitary operators that act on the same Hilbert space $H$.
+The scattering operator $S$ defined by $S\colon Y_{-} \mapsto Y_{+}$ then recovers the remote future of the process $U_t X$ from its past.

 For concrete evolution groups $U_t$ and $U^0_t$, proving the existence of the scattering operator might be a nontrivial problem.
-In this paper, we address this question in the context of canonical Hamiltonian systems, which is the most general setting to study self-adjoint operators with simple spectrum (see, e.g., \cite{Remlingb} and \cite{Romanov} for the introduction to the theory).
-We consider canonical systems that have spectral measures in the {\bf Szeg\H{o} class} $\sz$.
-The latter is the set of Borel measures on the real line defined by
+In this paper, we address this question in the context of $2\times 2$ canonical Hamiltonian systems on the positive half-axis $\R_+ = [0,+\infty)$.
+They provide a convenient framework for a unifying treatment of classical equations/operators of mathematical physics, such as one-dimensional Dirac systems, Krein strings, Jacobi matrices, and Schr\"odinger operators.
+In fact, any self-adjoint operator with a simple spectrum can be realized as a canonical Hamiltonian system on $\R_+$ although such a realization is often somewhat implicit.
+We refer to \cite{Remlingb} and \cite{Romanov} for an introduction to the spectral theory of canonical Hamiltonian systems.

-As usual, $w$ stands for the density of $\mu$ with respect to the Lebesgue measure $dx$ on $\R$, $\mus$ is the singular part of $\mu$.
-Since $\log w \le w$ on $\R$, the integral with $\log w$ in \eqref{sz} cannot diverge to $+\infty$, and we have $\log w/(x^2+1) \in L^1(\R)$ for every $\mu \in \sz$.
-The Szeg\H{o} class is prominent in complex analysis, prediction theory, variational problems, and statistical physics.

-Later we will prove, among other things, that the scattering for a general canonical Hamiltonian system is possible if and only if it belongs to the Szeg\H{o} class.
-Our approach is dynamical in nature and it has striking applications to classical equations of mathematical physics such as Dirac {system} and the Krein string.
-In this introduction, we focus on these two operators.
-We will treat the general case in Section~\ref{css}.